 Goals convert your strategic objectives into specific performance targets.
 Effective SMART goals clearly state what you want to accomplish, when you want to accomplish it, how you are going to do it, and who is going to be responsible.
 Each goal should be specific and measurable.
 With short-term goals, the organization converts the mission, vision, and long-term objectives into performance targets.
 Realistic goals ought to serve as a tool for stretching an organization to reach its full potential.

 It is important for the church to view goals as motivational targets, and exciting, measurable milestones for the future.
-Think about achieving them in a 12–18 month time frame.
+Think about achieving them in a 12– to 18-month time frame.
 Write goals to build your unique advantage.
 Additionally, use your SWOT analysis to write goals.
 Match your strengths with opportunities, shore up your weaknesses and guard against threats.

 Goals can be difficult to set because they should be faith-stretching without being presumptuous.